cometbft/cometbft/spec/p2p/reactor/README.md

 ## Start peer

-Once a `Peer` is initialized by every reactor, the p2p layer starts the peer's communication routines and adds the `Peer` to the set of connected peers.
+Once `InitPeer(Peer)` is invoked for every registered reactor, the p2p layer starts the peer's communication routines and adds the `Peer` to the set of connected peers.
 If both steps are concluded without errors, the reactor's `AddPeer(Peer)` is invoked: